relientm96/linux-learning/README.md

-# Linux Learning
+# Notes

-Set of notes on Linux concepts.
+Repository to store notes from learning.